 - VGA connectors (male and female)

-- Coaxial cable for video signal
+- Coaxial cable for video signals

-- Shielded cable for ground
+- Shielded cable for grounding

 - Heat shrink tubing